Kevin Spacey 'strenuously' denies sex charges, granted bail

 He was not asked to enter a formal plea, but his lawyer, Patrick Gibbs, said: “Mr. Spacey strenuously denies any and all criminality in this case.”

+“He has returned to the U.K. in order to establish his innocence,” Gibbs said.
+“He needs to answer these charges if he is to proceed with his life.”

-Deputy Chief Magistrate Tan Ikram granted Spacey unconditional bail until his next appearance, a plea hearing scheduled for July 14.
+Deputy Chief Magistrate Tan Ikram granted Spacey unconditional bail until his next appearance, a plea hearing scheduled for July 14 at London’s Southwark Crown Court.
+He is free to return to the U.S. in the meantime.

 The former “House of Cards” star is accused of four counts of sexual assault and one count of causing a person to engage in penetrative sexual activity without consent.